(…) one where mastery of it was best characterised by further study. The people who are best at history, are historians and they study history.

 3. it is specialized; developed by specialists within defined fields of expertise and enquiry.

-Powerful knowledge, therefore, is a specific form of knowledge intended to be transmitted in an education context.
+Powerful knowledge, therefore, is a systematic form of knowledge intended to be transmitted in an education context.
 In order to understand its nature, it is necessary to consider the social relations that constitute it.

 The problem of progressive knowledge